git/git.github.io/rev_news/drafts/edition-18.md

 * Who are you and what do you do?

 I am a software engineer living in Berlin, Germany.
-Currently, I am the technical lead for a team that helps 4000+ Autodesk engineers to adopt Git as their main source control system.
+Currently, I am the technical lead for a team that helps 4000+ Autodesk engineers adopt Git as their main source control system.
 This is a challenging but also very interesting task as I am constantly confronted with all kinds of problems that Git users run into.
-Fortunately, Autodesk allows me to spend part of my time addressing these problems and contribute possible solutions back to the community.
+Fortunately, Autodesk allows me to spend part of my time addressing these problems and contributing possible solutions back to the community.

 * What would you name your most important contribution to Git?